Beating the unbeatable*

 Discussion and conclusion

-In this small blog-post we discussed NLU systems for languages that are not often (if ever) taken into consideration for benchmarking: Dutch and French.
-We have demonstrated that a mixture of good Machine/Deep Learning, Natural Language Understanding and domain-specific expertise can lead to a significant boost in performance.
+In this small blog-post, we discussed NLU systems for languages that are not often (if ever) taken into consideration for benchmarking: Dutch and French.
+We have demonstrated that a mixture of right Machine/Deep Learning, Natural Language Understanding, and domain-specific expertise can lead to a significant boost in performance.

-Our empirical findings and obtained performance evaluations do confirm that even a small AI-focused company can outperform giants of the industry having in mind customer needs and the right blend of technical and domain expertise in the hands of highly devoted team of engineers and data scientists.
+Our empirical findings and obtained performance evaluations do confirm that even a small AI-focused company can outperform giants of the industry, having in mind customer needs and the right blend of technical and domain expertise in the hands of a highly devoted team of engineers and data scientists.